 Since that first weaving, textiles have been my lifelong journey.
 They have taken me on trips through landscapes, cultures, history and imagination provoking my endless curiosity.
-The nuance, longevity and depth of textiles inspire and inform my practice as an artist, educator, designer and researcher.

 Areas of research include visual culture, textile technology, design history, art history, fashion history, and sustainable design.
 Especially interested in projects where these topics converge.